-The first year has been designed to provide a realistic experience of B-IEM, to give each student insight in his/her suitability (level, effort, and orientation).
+The first year has been designed to provide a realistic experience of B-IEM and to give the student insight in the suitability (level, effort, and orientation).
 Students get acquainted with all B-IEM domains.
-The focus is on developing students' maturity through development of metacognitive competences such as planning, researching literature, and reflection.
+The focus is on developing students' maturity through development of meta-cognitive competences such as planning, researching literature, and reflection.
 In the second year the students continue to broaden their knowledge and skills in various real-life HTHT projects.
 Since various modules are shared between programmes, students have to work in multidisciplinary teams and on external projects.
 The third year gives room for a student's personal ambition and personal choices.
 Students can broaden or deepen their personal interest by choosing a UT minor.
 Students can also choose courses outside UT, from (inter)national programmes to be approved by the programme management.